Boro language (India): Tones

 Since Boro is a tonal language, changes in tone affect the meaning:

 Grammar

 Sentence structure

 Sentences in Boro consist of either a "Subject + Verb" or a "Subject + Object + Verb".

 Vocabulary

 Numerals

 Bodo has a decimal system and counts to 10 with unique words, after which the number words combine to add to the larger number as shown in the chart below.

 Education

-Boro is a compulsory subject till class 10 in tribal areas of Assam who do not want to study Assamese.
+Boro is a compulsory subject till Class 10 in tribal areas of Assam who do not want to study Assamese.
 The subject is mandatory in all schools including those under the Central Board of Secondary Education (CBSE) and Kendriya Vidyalaya Sangathan (KVS).
 The legislation was passed in the assembly in August 2017.

+Sample text

+The following is a sample text in Boro, of Article 1 of the Universal Declaration of Human Rights, with a transliteration (IAST) and transcription (IPA).